Skip to main content

 Grant-heavy organizations are rarely funded by grants alone.
 They still depend on donor relationships, board confidence, and campaign reporting.
 That creates a second operational burden when the donor CRM and grant workflow are disconnected.
 Staff have to explain the same program impact twice - once to funders and again to donors - using data pulled from different systems.

-An all-in-one operating workflow reduces that duplication.
+A single workflow reduces that duplication.
 It keeps the funding narrative consistent whether the audience is a grant officer, a board finance committee, or a major donor.

 Fund accounting built into the same system